amarian12/Ethereum-Testnet-Network/Article.md

 Documentation for all other command line options you can find [here](https://github.com/ethereum/go-ethereum/wiki/Command-Line-Options)

-Next step is waiting while we're getting the last block from the network.
+The next step, the database synchronization.
-This process can be longer than you think.
-In my case I was wait at least 5 hours while got the last block.
+That process can be long.
+In my case I was waiting at least 5 hours before got the last block.

 As long as you see in the logs `INFO [00-00|XX:XX:XX] Imported new state entries ....` the network is syncing.